Heat equilibration of integer and fractional quantum Hall edge modes in graphene

 The fractional quantum Hall (QH) effect emerges when a two-dimensional electron system is subjected to a strong perpendicular magnetic field $B$ such that the filling factor $\nu=n_\mathrm{e}h/eB$ takes fractional values ($n_\mathrm{e}$ is the carrier density, $h$ Planck's constant, and $-e$ the electron charge).
-For hole-conjugate states, the filling factor takes the form $\nu=N_0+1-p/q$, with $N_0$ the integer part of $\nu$ corresponding to fully filled Landau levels, $q$ an odd number, and $p$ such that $p/q<1/2$.
+For hole-conjugate states, it takes the form $\nu=N_0+1-p/q$, with $N_0$ the integer part of $\nu$ corresponding to fully filled Landau levels (LLs), $q$ an odd number, and $p$ such that $p/q<1/2$.
 The edge structure for such states has been the subject of more than 30 years of research, originally focused on $\nu=2/3$ (such that $N_0=0$ and $p/q=1/3$)~\cite{Beenakker1990,MacDonald1990}.
 Some of the earlier works proposed the $\nu=2/3$ edge to be composed of one downstream channel with integer electrical conductance $G_0=e^2/h$ along with one \emph{upstream} channel with fractional conductance $-1/3\times G_0$~\cite{MacDonald1990}.
 It was later proposed that inter-channel interactions and disorder-assisted charge tunneling between the downstream and upstream channels radically change that structure.
 Strong interactions give rise to a downstream charged mode with fractional electrical conductance $2/3\times G_0$ and one upstream \emph{neutral} mode which only carries heat in the direction opposite to that of charge transport~\cite{Kane1994}.
-This \emph{charge equilibration} was then generalized to other fractional filling factors~\cite{Kane1995,Kane1997}.
+This \emph{charge equilibration} was then generalized to other fractions~\cite{Kane1995,Kane1997}.
 Importantly, depending on $\nu$ the numbers of downstream fractional-charged modes and upstream neutral modes are not necessarily equal.
-The observation of neutral modes was first reported in 2010~\cite{Bid2010}, and extensively investigated thereafter using shot noise measurements~\cite{Dolev2011,Gross2012,Inoue2014} and local thermometry~\cite{Venkatachalam2012} techniques.
+Neutral modes were first observed in 2010~\cite{Bid2010}, then extensively investigated using shot noise~\cite{Dolev2011,Gross2012,Inoue2014} and local thermometry~\cite{Venkatachalam2012} measurements.